 Closing the Knowledge Gap

 The need for agility in a lot of software development projects is uncontested.
 However, particularly medium to large agile projects fall short of their expectations.
 I assert that the poor performance of those projects is connected with the negligence of software architecture practices.
 It doesn’t matter whether those architectural practices are underrepresented in agile methods or whether they are simple not known.
 There is a significant knowledge gap related to architectural concepts and methods, and how to integrate them with agile practices.
-Therefore, I kicked off a new project to tackle this knowledge gap.
+Therefore, I kicked off a new research endeavor to tackle this knowledge gap.
 The objective is to dispel the idea that there is a tension between agile and architectural practices and make the existing architectural knowledge transparent and applicable.
 The endeavor’s deliverables encompass a Slidedoc2) document, a set of frameworks and tools, and accompanying blog posts and talks.
 All deliverables will be developed incrementally and are driven by the idea to inspire collaboration and knowledge sharing within the community of architects.

 Perspectives on Integrating Agile and Architectural Practices

-While immersing myself in the topic and project, I’ve carved out several perspectives from which the integration of agile and architectural practices should be considered (see figure 1).
+While immersing myself in the topic and endeavor, I’ve carved out several perspectives from which the integration of agile and architectural practices should be considered (see figure 1).